Relationship Between Mullineux Involution and the Generalized Regularization: Introduction

-A second parameter was added by Dimakis and the second author in \cite{Dimakis2018} where the parameters of (column) regularization $\Reg_{a,b}$ ($\Cr_{a,b}$) are extended to any rational number $\frac{a}{b}$ in the unit interval.
-In \cite{Dimakis2018}, the composition of a certain series of column regularization and Mullineux transpose are shown to be same when applying to the one-row partition, giving a series of monotone (decreasing) partitions.
-This result on the one hand gives a special situation where the simpler operation column regularization can be used to understand the Mullineux map, whose combinatorial definition is more convoluted; on the other hand it proves a special case of Bezrukavnikov's conjecture stated in the appendix of \cite{Dimakis2018}.
-In this paper, we continue the idea of choosing a suitable parameter $a$ and find the condition under which Mullineux transpose is identical to the generalized column regularization, generalizing the result of Bessenrodt, Olsson, and Xu in \cite{bessenrodt1999properties}, meanwhile shedding light on other cases of Bezrukavnikov's conjecture.
+A second parameter was added by Dimakis and the second author in \cite{Dimakis2018} where the parameters of (resp. column) regularization $\Reg_{a,b}$ (resp. $\Cr_{a,b}$) were extended to any positive rational number $\frac{a}{b}$ in the unit interval.
+In \cite{Dimakis2018}, the composition of a certain series of column regularizations and Mullineux transposes were shown to be same when applied to the one-row partition, giving a series of monotonically decreasing partitions.
+On one hand, this result gives a special situation where the simpler operation, column regularization, can be used to understand the Mullineux map, whose combinatorial definition is more convoluted; on the other hand, it proves a special case of Bezrukavnikov's conjecture stated in the appendix of \cite{Dimakis2018}.
+In this paper, we extend the idea of choosing a suitable parameter $a$ and finding the condition under which Mullineux transpose is identical to the generalized column regularization, generalizing the result of Bessenrodt, Olsson, and Xu in \cite{bessenrodt1999properties}, meanwhile shedding light on other cases of Bezrukavnikov's conjecture.
 The main theorem is as follows: